viafintech/camt_parser/readme.md

 end
 ```

-Please check the code for fields not mentioned here
+Please check the code for fields not mentioned here - mostly the `attr_reader of the classes

 ## Bugs and Contribution
 For bugs and feature requests open an issue on Github.
 For code contributions fork the repo, make your changes and create a pull request.